List of contents:

 We really like Vimeo video hosting here at Foliovision.
 Vimeo offers creative film makers almost unlimited hosting for just $59.95/year (Vimeo Plus).
 Even more unbelievable, unlimited commercial video hosting for marketers and commercial websites with privacy is just $199/year (Vimeo Pro).

-We made sure FV Player Pro integrates seamlessly with Vimeo as it's the closest-to-perfect and almost headache free video hosting available right now.
-With FV Player Pro you can enjoy an unbranded player with very little decoration putting your content front and centre.
+We made sure, that FV Player Pro integrates seamlessly with Vimeo as it is the closest-to-perfect and most headache free video hosting available right now.
+With FV Player Pro, you can enjoy an unbranded player with very little disturbing elements, truly putting your content to the center of atttention.

 Access Token Setup

-To create a new app, simply fill in your site name, site description and site URL.
-And of course agree with terms and conditions and click create an app.
+2. To create a new app, simply fill in your App name, App description, and of course, agree with the terms and conditions.
+Then click Create App.

-Insert your access token to Settings > FV Player Pro > Hosting tab > Vimeo (Pro) and click Save All Changes.
+5. Go to your WordPress admin interface FV Player Pro > Settings > Hosting tab > Vimeo (Pro) and: